by K.M. Richards

 KHOF-TV was supposed to be the flagship for a religious television network.
 Instead, it became the textbook example of how to run afoul of the Federal Communications Commission as a religious broadcaster.

 The story actually begins on FM, when the Rev. Raymond Schoch, pastor of the Maple Chapel in Glendale, California, founded KHOF-FM/99.5, which went on the air with "inspirational music and teaching" November 13, 1956.
+(The call letters were said to stand for "King’s Herald Of Faith".)
 Six years later, on January 22, 1963, the Maple Chapel applied for a television station on channel 30 in San Bernardino, some 60 miles to the east.
 The construction permit for what was then to be called KITR was issued May 5, 1965; three months later the Maple Chapel moved to larger quarters in order to accommodate its growing broadcast ministry, changing its name to Faith Center in the process.

 Channel 30 -- by then renamed KHOF-TV after a 1968 waiver of the rule requiring stations with common call letters to be licensed in the same community -- went on the air March 12, 1969.
 In those early days, it operated only about six hours a day and carried programming not only from Faith Center but from other television ministries, such as Paul Crouch's fledgling ministry, which later moved to KBSA/46 in Guasti (near Riverside, California) as Trinity Broadcasting Network before purchasing a station of its own.
 During those early years, Crouch also served as KHOF-TV's station manager.